charlesdevandiere/graphql-client-extensions/docs/README.md

 ### Run the query

-You can run the query using tow GraphQLCLient extension methods:
+You can run the query using two GraphQLCLient extension methods:

 * ```Get<T>(IQuery query)```
 * ```Post<T>(IQuery query)```